ahmedHashwa/AirQuality-NARX-CNN-LSTM/README.md

 ### Please cite the paper if you use the code.

 If you have any questions, please post it in the [Discussions Section](https://github.com/ahmedHashwa/AirQuality-NARX-CNN-LSTM/discussions).

+To use the code you must use Python 3.8.